mclaughlinliam3/NetTracer3D/nettracer_code/README.md

 This gui is built from the PyQt6 package and therefore may not function on dockers or virtual envs that are unable to support PyQt6 displays.

-For a (slightly outdated) video tutorial on using the GUI: https://www.youtube.com/watch?v=cRatn5VTWDY

 NetTracer3D is free to use/fork for academic/nonprofit use so long as citation is provided, and is available for commercial use at a fee (see license file for information).
 The current citation is here: